 Digital reinvention for the nonprofit organization: How Central Texas Food Bank’s digital strategy improves lives

 Digital reinvention isn’t just for the enterprise — there’s also digital reinvention for the nonprofit sector.
 These organizations need to upgrade their technology to keep up with donor preferences, increase the efficiency of their processes and reach those who need them most.
-A study on UK charities determined that 50 percent of nonprofits don’t have a digital strategy, but 80 percent of those that work at them want their leadership teams to provide a clear plan on what technology they should be using and how it can help them.
-Those at nonprofits want to digitally reinvent, but they just need some guidance on how to start.
+A study on UK charities determined that 50 percent of nonprofits don’t have a digital strategy, but 80 percent of non-profit employees want their leadership teams to provide a clear plan on what technology they should be using and how it can help them.
+Nonprofit employees want to digitally reinvent, they just need some guidance on how to start.

 My team and I had the opportunity to volunteer at our local area’s food bank, the Central Texas Food Bank, which serves people from 21 counties in central Texas — an area twice the size of Massachusetts.
 It provides free meals, cooking classes and healthy eating education to more than 46,000 people each week.

 In 2016, the Central Texas Food Bank distributed 34 million pounds of food and saved 18.7 million pounds of food that would have otherwise been thrown away.
 Despite these impressive numbers, there were still 400 million pounds of food that ended up in a landfill in Austin alone.